 I hope you love the products I recommend!
 By the way, any links on this page that lead to products on Amazon or other retailers are affiliate links and I earn a commission if you make a purchase.
 Thanks in advance for your support!

 Imagine you’re abruptly taken from your home and your family/friends by a stranger.

 Now imagine you’re taken to a mysterious location and dropped off to start your new life with no time to process what’s happening.

 Needless to say, this would be more than a tiny bit stressful for anyone, and it’s no different for a fish.

-The good news is that with a little know-how, introducing your fish in a tank can be a pretty painless experience for them.
+With a little know-how, the good news is that introducing your fish to a tank can be a pretty painless experience for them.

 Here are our top tips!